France Ex-president Sarkozy Goes On Trial For Corruption - UrduPoint

 France Ex-president Sarkozy Goes On Trial For Corruption

-Former French president Nicolas Sarkozy goes on trial on Monday for attempted bribery of a judge, a potentially humiliating postscript to a career tainted by legal woes
+France's former president Nicolas Sarkozy went on trial Monday on charges of corruption, becoming the first French ex-head of state to stand as an accused in the dock and risking a humiliating end to a career tainted by legal woes

-Paris, (APP - UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :Former French president Nicolas Sarkozy goes on trial on Monday for attempted bribery of a judge, a potentially humiliating postscript to a career tainted by legal woes.
+Paris, (APP - UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :France's former president Nicolas Sarkozy went on trial Monday on charges of corruption, becoming the first French ex-head of state to stand as an accused in the dock and risking a humiliating end to a career tainted by legal woes.

-Though he is not the first modern French head of state in the dock his predecessor and political mentor Jacques Chirac was convicted of embezzlement Sarkozy is the first to face corruption charges.
+Sarkozy, who has vowed to vigorously contest the accusations of bribery, was himself present in court in Paris but did not make any statement to reporters, an AFP correspondent said.

-The inquiry also saw Sarkozy taken into police custody for questioning in 2014, another first for a former president.
+Only one other president, Sarkozy's political mentor Jacques Chirac, has faced trial after leaving office -- but because of ill health, Chirac never appeared in court for his conviction in a fake-jobs scandal.

-He fought furiously for six years to have the case thrown out, denouncing "a scandal that will go down in history".
+The bribery inquiry also saw Sarkozy become the first ex-president taken into police custody for questioning after it was launched six years ago.

-Part of the evidence comes from wiretaps of phone conversations between Sarkozy and his longtime lawyer Thierry Herzog authorised as part of another inquiry into suspected Libyan financing of Sarkozy's 2007 campaign.
+Part of the evidence comes from wiretaps of phone conversations between Sarkozy and his longtime lawyer Thierry Herzog, authorised as part of a third probe into suspected Libyan financing of Sarkozy's 2007 campaign.

 That inquiry is still going on, though Sarkozy caught a break this month when his main accuser retracted a central claim of having delivered millions of Euros in cash from Libyan dictator Moamer Kadhafi.